jmacdonald/triage/README.md

 Sometimes words just aren't enough.
 Images, spreadsheets and screenshots are but a few of the additional types of content that can make a request so much easier to fulfill.
 Triage supports attachments of any kind, right out of the box.

+### LDAP Support

+Triage can easily integrate with your existing directory server to facilitate centralized management of passwords.
+Users can sign on with the same credentials as any other system setup with your directory server, making remembering varying passwords a thing of the past.

 ### Beautiful User Interface

 Design isn't an afterthought in the development of Triage, it's a driving force.
 Triage has a refined and functional user interface that has been designed to reflect the underlying principles of the project itself: simplicity and elegance.